German Economy Minister welcomes Alstom, Siemens rail deal

-BERLIN (Reuters) - Germany’s economy minister on Wednesday welcomed a merger of Siemens’ (SIEGn.DE) and Alstom’s (ALSO.PA) rail operations, saying the tie-up offered opportunities in the face of tough international competition.
+BERLIN, Sept 27 (Reuters) - Germany’s economy minister on Wednesday welcomed a merger of Siemens’ and Alstom’s rail operations, saying the tie-up offered opportunities in the face of tough international competition.

 “The merger between Siemens and Alstom offers an important opportunity for the future in the face of tough international competition,” Brigitte Zypries, senior member of the co-governing Social Democrats (SPD), said in a statement.